Osaka crisis throws light on stars' mental health and media 'voyeurism' - RFI

 "I think that's so important to have a sounding board, whether it's someone at the WTA or whether it's someone in your life," said the American star.

-Terry believes Osaka is right to avoid the spotlight when she is suffering from depression.
+Terry insists Osaka is right to avoid the spotlight when she is suffering from depression.

 Key is a family support group and, if needed, professional help.